The Wiretap Channel with Generalized Feedback: Secure Communication and Key Generation: Problem Definition

-\end{definition} \begin{definition}[Capacity] The \emph{secrecy capacity} $\textnormal{C}_{sf}$ of the WTC-GF is the supremum of all achievable secrecy rates. \end{definition} In this work, we also consider the situation where the source does not want to transmit a message but rather agree on a \emph{secret key} (SK) with the legitimate decoder while keeping it private from the eavesdropper.
+\end{definition} \begin{definition}[Capacity] The \emph{weak secrecy capacity} $\textnormal{C}_{sf}$ of the WTC-GF is the supremum of all achievable weak secrecy rates.
+Similarly, the \emph{strong secrecy capacity} $\overline{\textnormal{C}}_{sf}$ of the WTC-GF is the supremum of all achievable strong secrecy rates. \end{definition} In this work, we also consider the situation where the source does not want to transmit a message but rather agree on a \emph{secret key} (SK) with the legitimate decoder while keeping it private from the eavesdropper.
 The channel outputs, i.e., $y$, $\hat{y}$, and $z$, may be seen as correlated sources.
 This scenario is called ``channel model'' for key agreement, but in our case, the communication also takes place in the same channel rather than in a separate noiseless public broadcast channel.

-\begin{definition}[SK Code] A $(2^{nR_k},n)$ secret key code $\mathsf{c}_n$ for the WTC-GF consists of a key set $\cK_n\triangleq[1:2^{nR_k}]$, a source of local randomness at the encoder $\cR_r$, a family of encoding functions $\varphi_i: (\cR_r, \hat{\cY}^{i-1}) \mapsto \cX_i$, a key generation function $\psi_a: (\cR_r, \hat{\cY}^n) \mapsto \cK_n$, and a key generation function $\psi_b: \cY^n \mapsto \cK_n$. \end{definition} Let $K=\psi_a(R_r, \hat{Y}^n)$, then, similar to~\eqref{eq:def_rel}--\eqref{eq:def_leak}, the performance of the $(2^{nR_k},n)$ secret key code $\mathsf{c}_n$ is measured in terms of its average probability of error
+\begin{definition}[SK Code] A $(2^{nR_k},n)$ secret key code $\mathsf{c}_n$ for the WTC-GF consists of a key set $\cK_n\triangleq[1:2^{nR_k}]$, a source of local randomness at the encoder $R_r\in\cR_r$, a family of encoding functions $\varphi_i: (\cR_r, \hat{\cY}^{i-1}) \to \cX_i$, a key generation function $\psi_a: (\cR_r, \hat{\cY}^n) \to \cK_n$, and a key generation function $\psi_b: \cY^n \to \cK_n$. \end{definition} Let $K=\psi_a(R_r, \hat{Y}^n)$, then, similar to~\eqref{eq:def_rel}--\eqref{eq:def_leak}, the performance of the $(2^{nR_k},n)$ secret key code $\mathsf{c}_n$ is measured in terms of its average probability of error

 in terms of the information leakage

 and in terms of the uniformity of the keys